 The components of healthy sleep for your baby.

-Being flexible about bed times based on quality of previous sleep during the day and activity levels.
+- Being flexible about bedtimes based on the quality of previous sleep during the day and activity levels.

 Things you can do to encourage healthy sleep.

-Put your baby to sleep in a dark and quiet environment.
-Invest in back out blinds and a sound machine for the room your baby will sleep in.
+- Put your baby to sleep in a dark and quiet environment.
+Invest in blackout blinds and a sound machine for the room your baby will sleep in.

 After we bring home our newborn baby from the hospital the two biggest things we worry about are their feeding and sleeping.
 I hope this helps you feel better prepared to handle your bundle of joy’s sleep during the newborn phase.

 If you want to have a more in-depth dive into newborn sleep, please consider purchasing our Newborn Sleep Guide.
 It is a great way to learn about all things newborn sleep to help you feel more confident as you take care of your bundle of joy.